Find out more & book online at 3btraining.com

 Gains knowledge – This scaffolding course provides all the knowledge required to inspect scaffold structures safely.
 This enhances the scaffolder’s expertise, making them a valuable asset to any construction team.

 Ensures legal compliance – In the UK, scaffold inspections are a legal requirement under the Work at Height Regulations 2005.
-Completing this training ensures that you understand these regulations and can perform inspections that comply with the law.
+Completing this training makes sure that you understand these regulations and can perform checks that comply with the law.

-Career advancement – The certification obtained upon successful course completion is a testament to the individual’s skills in scaffold inspection.
-This opens doors to advanced career opportunities within the construction industry as the certification is highly-regarded.
+Career growth – The certification obtained upon successful course completion is proof of the individual’s skills in scaffold inspection.
+Gaining an industry certification opens doors to more opportunities and advances careers in the construction industry.

-Improved safety culture – With this training course individuals can contribute to a better safety culture within the industry, helping to combat the high-rates of injuries and fatalities associated with working at heights.
+Improved safety culture – With this training course individuals can contribute to a better safety culture within the industry, helping to combat the high-rates of injuries and deaths associated with working at heights.

 Highly-recognised accreditation – The BSI course is accredited by CISRS (Construction Industry Scaffolders Record Scheme).
-This ensures that participants receive training that meets industry standards.
-This accreditation is recognised by employers, regulatory bodies, and safety organisations.
+This makes sure that participants receive training that meets industry standards.
+This accreditation is recognised by employers, regulatory bodies, and safety companys.

 Experienced trainers – Our trainers have expert knowledge in the scaffolding industry, which allows them to provide support to the delegates that is practical and relevant.